Using the Dual MF Film

 tension to stay in place and to push the film down flat.

-to use one of the two film channels to just scan a single strip or frame of
+one of the two film channels to just scan a single strip or frame of film, you

 channel, the holder can flex to the point T-locks may not fit tightly